 We are changing the face and culture of STEM innovation!

 Self-eSTEM builds the self-esteem of girls and young women from untapped communities, while providing interactive, culturally responsive STEM literacy, leadership, and technical training preparing them to thrive in ever-changing labor markets.
 Beyond the confines of traditional STEM roles and spaces that exist today, our organization focuses on building the skills, confidence, and resilience needed for our participants to adapt to the STEM workforce of the future.

 We are building and diversifying the next generation of STEM innovators and entrepreneurs to disrupt the world!

+We leverage an integrated approach to provide support from early education to post-secondary education, and post-secondary to early career.
 Our learning approach and curriculum design incorporates Next Generation Science Standards (NGSS) and Common Core State Standards (CCSS), but is distinctive from the traditional classroom learning style.
-We leverage design thinking principles to develop innovative curriculum that de-mystifying STEM concepts by making it applicable to participants’ interest or daily experiences, allowing them to feel safe to learn.
+We leverage design thinking principles to develop innovative curriculum that demystifies STEM concepts by making it applicable to participants’ interest or daily experiences, and allowing them to feel safe to learn.

 All of our program service offerings are FREE!

 Review our program scorecard below highlighting our key outcomes and accomplishments.